libpfasst/LibPFASST/README.md

 There is (newish) Doxygen info at https://pfasst.bitbucket.io/Doxygen/html/index.html

-We are currently writing better documentation, examples, and a tutorial, so check back soon.
+We are currently writing better documentation, examples, and a tutorial,  https://pfasst.bitbucket.io/docs/build/html/index.html

 # COMPILERS